From 2023 to 2026 the theme for Velferden's programme is: Waste / Deposit

 Drone photo by David Lamignan

-To the report on the plant project in the sand deposit at Sandbekk.
+To the report on the planting project in the sand landfill at Sandbekk .

 TITANIA'S NEW LANDFILL

-We want to compare what we see at the old sand deposit with the development taking place at Titania's newer sand deposit, which, with today's mining activity, is increasing in volume by 300 tons per hour.
-Titania has a long history of depositing tailings in the sea, but due to protests from various environmental organizations in the nineties, Titania was forced to establish a landfill.
-The landfill is almost full, and the risk of movements deep down in the sand masses has recently been uncovered.
+We want to compare what we see at the old sand dump with the development taking place at Titania's newer sand dump, which with today's mining activity increases in volume by 300 tons per hour.
+Titania has a long history of depositing tailings into the sea, but due to protests from various environmental organizations in the nineties, Titania was forced to establish a land dump that is still operated today.

 REKEFJORD STONE / NOAH